learn-static/hist-320/content/2-dh.md

 Because of this, Digital Humanities projects can take a variety of forms.
 Take a few minutes to explore two or three Digital Humanities projects recently nominated for the 2020 Digital Humanities Awards: <http://dhawards.org/dhawards2020/results/>{:target='_blank' rel='noopener'}.
 Scroll down the page to check out the different categories of projects.
-Which categories appeal to you to the most?
+Which categories appeal the most to you?

 Most importantly, when we engage in Digital Humanities and Digital History projects, it is not to *replace* traditional humanities research methods.
 Rather, the digital tools we use can *extend* the possibilities of deep thinking and criticism that characterize the humanities.

-In the case of this class, we'll be extending our understanding of 20th century American history by performing computational analyses on--and visualizing patterns in--historical texts (20th century State of the Union Addresses and Party Platform texts, to be exact), and communicating our findings via the digital medium of a web essay.
+In the case of this class, we'll be extending our understanding of 20th-century American history by performing computational analyses on--and visualizing patterns in--historical texts (20th-century State of the Union Addresses and Party Platform texts, to be exact), and communicating our findings via the digital medium of a web essay.

+**A note on the essay:**
+Please know that your entire multimedia essay won't be about State of the Union Addresses and Party Platforms.
+These texts just provide background information, evidence, and sparks for ideas.
+Your individual projects will use this material to inform your own questions and conclusions.

 At this point, it's understandable that you might be asking, "Why do we need to do this?"

 And the answer is we don't necessarily *need* to do it--it's true that you might not discover anything useful from our analyses or visualizations and you might decide that you never want to dabble in Digital History again after this course is over, and that's fine!

-However, we *are* going to make us of Digital History methods in this course for the following reasons:
+However, we *are* going to make use of Digital History methods in this course for the following reasons:
 1. To introduce you to methods of gaining information from--and determining patterns across--large collections of primary resources when you don't have time to read them all.
 Consider: over the course of the 20th century there are a total of 103 State of the Union Addresses and 57 Party Platform statements!
-Of course, you'll want to read some of them, but taken as a whole the data outputs and visualizations can become another resource for you along with the primary and secondary sources you gather as you form arguments and opinions about the events and people that shaped 20th century American history.
+Of course, you'll want to read some of them, but taken as a whole the data outputs and visualizations can become another resource for you along with the primary and secondary sources you gather as you form arguments and opinions about the events and people that shaped 20th-century American history.
 2. To introduce you to the experience of writing for the web in a professional way.
 What you do with your multimedia essay after the course ends is up to you--but even if you choose never to make your essay publicly findable or even choose to delete it, during this class you will gain the experience of writing an essay in a space other than a Microsoft Word Document and integrating resources such as supporting images and documents into the text, an activity that can open up possibilities for creativity that aren't always present in a typical term paper.
 3. To introduce some real-world technical concepts and skills in a fun, low-stakes way.
 In this class we'll be utilizing the popular web platform GitHub, where developers all over the world collaborate on projects and code, to store our files and create our websites.
 Rest assured, we will be doing ***no coding*** in this course!
 But you will walk away with some very basic real-world skills (i.e. familiarity with spreadsheets, Markdown, and GitHub) that just might come in handy some day in your future.